 - Determined by requirements for electrical, mechanical, air-conditioning equipment, fire-protection (sprinkler & foam systems), fuel storage, internet, network, and communications equipment, etc.

-- Make 100% sure that your electrical systems are water proof, and make sure your hangar meets your local fire-safety regulations for housing aircraft.
+- Make 100% sure that your electrical systems are waterproof, and make sure your hangar meets your local fire-safety regulations for housing aircraft.

 You must decide whether your hangar is going to contain some or all of the above, and you must then put the total floor-space for each together to get a general idea of the length and width of your structure.
-Of course this can be done with the aid of your manufacturer, though you will benefit from producing a preliminary, general estimate.
+Of course, this can be done with the aid of your manufacturer, though you will benefit from producing a preliminary, general estimate.

 Height will likely depend on that of the tail of the tallest plane you foresee housing, and whether or not you decide to add a second floor.
 If you do, you must be certain to invest in the appropriate air-conditioning apparatus.
-You don’t want employees on the second floor roasting all day.
+You don’t want employees on the second-floor roasting all day.

 Fortunately, metal buildings can be expanded very easily and inexpensively, so you need not despair if your fleet grows dramatically in the future.
 If you foresee expansion it is a good idea to let your manufacturer know, as there may be certain steps that can be taken to make this easier later on.

-The size and number of aircraft you are wanting to store will also play a role in deciding on the type of hangar door to choose and will also impact the overal cost of building an aircraft hangar- for more details see our hangar doors page.
+The size and number of aircraft you are wanting to store will also play a role in deciding on the type of hangar door to choose and will also impact the overall cost of building an aircraft hangar- for more details see our hangar doors page.

 Sample Hangar Buildings